 The holidays are a time for the family to come together, express their gratitude for what they have, and enjoy each other’s company Christmas dinner is a focal point around which the celebration, conversation, and entertainment flows.
 Yet, for many people, the joy of Christmas dinner is tempered by the worry that they will pack on unwanted holiday calories.
 In this article, we reveal six ways to enjoy a delicious holiday meal without the weight gain.

 - Workout Early

 - Walk It Off

-Before the family gathers and the Christmas festivities get underway, book in your self-maintenance time at the gym.
+Before the family gathers and the Christmas festivities and their high-calories snacks get underway, book your self-maintenance time at the gym.
 Include a mixture of resistance training and High Intensity Interval Training.
 As well as burning a lot of calories during your workout, you will be depleting your body of glycogen, its main energy source.
 That means that you can have a sugary, carb meal straight after your workout without fear of adding to your fat stores.
 All of those carbs will go directly into your muscle cells to replace the glycogen that you have used up.

 Work out on an empty stomach, and you will have an even greater level of calorie burn.
 In a 2016 study, it was shown that exercising in a fasted state resulted in an increased calorie burn over the next twenty-four hours.

 Why not treat yourself to a Christmas breakfast of pancakes, whipped cream, and maple syrup?
 Just make sure that you’ve earned it with a great pre-breakfast workout.